Ambrosio Guillen: Early years

 Ambrosio Guillen was born on December 7, 1929, in La Junta, Colorado.
 He came from a Mexican-American family and grew up in El Paso, Texas, where he attended Bowie High School.

 Guillen enlisted in the United States Marine Corps at the age of 18.
 He completed recruit training at San Diego, California, and was assigned to the 7th Marine Regiment.
 Later he was chosen for Sea School, and after graduation, served on the USS Curtiss.
-Following his tour of sea duty, he was appointed a drill instructor at the Marine Corps Recruit Depot, San Diego.
+Following his tour of sea duty, he was appointed a drill instructor at Marine Corps Recruit Depot San Diego.

 He trained two recruit honor platoons and was given a Letter of Appreciation by his Commanding General.
 In that letter, MajGen John T. Walker stated, "your success in training these two platoons has demonstrated your outstanding ability as a leader."
 That ability was proven in combat soon after SSgt.
 Guillen arrived in Korea.